OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 - Object properties: check if object properties are imported from the OBO-relations ontology.
 Check if domains and ranges are specified for created object properties.

-- Release artefact: check if release artefacts are identified as such and if different kinds of artefacts (base vs full for example) are released.
+- Release artefact: check if release artefacts are identified as such and ensure that, alongside a "main release", a base release is provided which **does not include imported terms**.

 - Imports: check how external classes and object properties are imported.